Starbucks Pumpkin Bread Easy Copycat Recipe

 You don’t want to overmix a quick bread; you want to mix it just long enough to get out the lumps.

 1. In a large bowl, combine all the dry ingredients: flour, granulated sugar, salt, baking soda, and spices.
-Sift the dry ingredients together and give them a final whisk to combine them.
+Sift the dry ingredients together, then give them a final whisk to combine.

 2. In a medium bowl, mix the eggs, oil, pumpkin purée, and vanilla.

-3. Pour the mixture of wet ingredients over the dry ingredients.
+3. Pour the wet mixture over the dry ingredients.
 Stir until the lumps are out.
 Do not over-stir the mixture.

 4. Spray the baking pan with non-stick cooking spray